-Course description: Clinical Practice Experience PK-3 (A) is a supervised clinical experience in Transitional Kindergarten (TK) - Grade 3 classrooms.
-18 hours per week in the classroom along with an additional 2 hours per week for planning is expected for a total of 20 hours of clinical experience per week (3 duty days + 2 flex days/week).
+Catalog description: Clinical Practice Experience PK-3 (B) is a supervised final student teaching experience that culminates in a minimum of four weeks of solo teaching.
+These four weeks include planning, implementing, and assuming all classroom responsibilities.
+This course is 28 hours per week in the classroom along with an additional 2 hours per week for planning is expected for a total of 30 hours of clinical experience per week (4 duty days + 1 flex day/week).
+Course description: Clinical Practice Experience PK-3 (B) is a supervised final student teaching experience that culminates in a minimum of four weeks of solo teaching.
+These four weeks include planning, implementing, and assuming all classroom responsibilities.
+This course is 28 hours per week in the classroom along with an additional 2 hours per week for planning is expected for a total of 30 hours of clinical experience per week (4 duty days + 1 flex day/week).
 "Flex" days are when the program designs the weekly clinical schedule that includes a day in the week where candidates can choose how to spend their day either studying, meeting with their mentor/coach, subbing, or taking care of personal business.
-The student teacher is expected to arrive a half hour before and stay a half hour after school time.
+Teacher Candidates report 1⁄2 hour before school starts until at least 1⁄2 hour after the school day ends.
+In order to learn and assume all the responsibilities of a full-time teacher it may be necessary for the candidates to attend meetings, training and school functions beyond the school day.
 The University Coach engages the student teachers in a coaching cycle to help them develop the knowledge and skills required of the California PK-3 Teaching Performance Expectations.
-This course is a required course of the PK-3 Credential Program.
-Clinical Practice https://payment.tk20.com/ctpayment/options_menu.do;jsessionid=F2E89FD786 2C16E0C603BA9AE6B9C3F9
+Clinical Practice Experience PK-3 (B) is a required course of the PK-3 Credential Program.
+It is hoped that each graduate will continue striving toward educational leadership and professional growth through lifelong learning.